-My work explores the early-modern era from the Reformation through the Enlightenment with a particular focus on the development of the clergy and church in its theological thought and practices withing the social, cultural, and political context of Europe.
+My work explores the early-modern era from the Reformation through the Enlightenment with a particular focus on the development of the clergy and church in its thought and practices within the social, cultural, and political context of Europe.

-Furthermore, as the degree coordinator of the M.A. program in History of Christianity since 2009 and as an ordained Minister of Word and Sacrament in the Presbyterian Church (USA) since 2010, I am committed to sharing my passion for the study of the history and theology of Christianity through the teaching and care of students as they develop intellectually and spiritually in their vocational pursuits.
+Furthermore, as the degree coordinator of the M.A. program in History of Christianity since 2009 and as a Teaching Elder in the Presbyterian Church (USA) since 2010, I am committed to equipping students with knowledge and understanding of Christian History while supporting and mentoring them as they develop intellectually and spiritually in their vocational pursuits.